MysteryPancake/Houdini-Fun/README.md

 <img src="./images/gaussian_splats/gs_bee.png" width="700">

+The model in this screenshot is ["Brown-banded carder bumblebee (Bombus humilis)" by macroscans](https://superspl.at/scene/65ff2330).

 To get the first coefficient (like diffuse) to match with `v@Cd`, it needs to be remapped.

 ### First coefficient to `v@Cd`